CompIsle/Unit-15-Asignment-2/doc/Test.md

 ### Trainee Web Developer Profiles:
 Test 1:\
 Initial Outcome: Failed\
 Description: The trainee web developer profiles do not include the required content said in the brief.
-My profiles are for existing staff,such as the Head of marketing, which is not what the breif wnated.
-It wanted profiels of junior web devlopers\
+My profiles are for existing staff,such as the Head of Design, which is not what the breif wanted.
+It wanted profiles of junior web developers\
 ScreenShot:\

 ![Image of old Our Staff with mistake](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfOurStaff1.png)\

 Final Outcome: Passed.\
-Description: I fixed this error and correted the profiles.
+Description: I fixed this error and corrected the profiles.

 Test 2:\
 Outcome : Passed\
-Description: When Fixing the issue for test 1 i ensured that all infomation that was required was there.
+Description: When Fixing the issue for test 1 I ensured that all information that was required was there.

 Test 3:\
 Outcome: Passed\